ashishjg21/ashishjg21/README.md

 <div size='20px'> Hi!
 My name is Ashish .
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>

-- 🌱 I’m currently learning Data Science,AWS,Data Engineering
+- 🌱 I’m currently learning DSA,AWS and Data Engineering.

 - 👯 I’m looking to collaborate on Projects,Tech Articles.